monia9527/nintendo/README.md

 # React + Vite

 # Nintendo Introduction Page | React Interactive Website
+# Demo nintendo-ochre.vercel.app

-Welcome to the **Nintendo Introduction Page**, a dynamic and interactive website built using **React, TailwindCSS, Framer Motion, and GSAP animations**.
+Welcome，A dynamic and interactive website built using **React, TailwindCSS, Framer Motion, and GSAP animations**.
 This project showcases Nintendo's history and popular game franchises with stunning animations and smooth transitions.

 ##  Features
 -  **Modern UI & Responsive Design** — Designed with TailwindCSS for a sleek and mobile-friendly experience.